 Without getting into the machine gun debate for the present, semi-automatic rifles, pistols and shotguns, in spite of the wide variety of styles, function the same: One trigger pull fires one round.
 There is a wide variety of standard hunting rifles that are as powerful or more powerful than so-called assault rifles.
 Given the absence of a functional distinction, the difference, as noted above, is merely cosmetic.
 Is this the rationale upon which to base a ban?
 Of course not.
 But wait, our detractors insist, what about magazine capacity?
 Doesn’t a 30-round magazine turn your “innocent” assault rifle into a killing machine far more lethal than your 30-06?
 Well, the ’94 ban included a 10-round per magazine limit, and we’ve already shown what kind of impact that had.
 If the objective is to reduce crime, it appears our opponents are barking up the wrong tree.
 Our opponents thus lack the logical footing to effectively argue against the continued legality of scary-looking weapons.
 They cannot point to crime statistics, and they cannot argue that a firearm that looks scary is any more lethal than the less scary-looking ones.
 So, what is the rational basis for a ban?
 There isn’t any.
 Again, “smart” liberals know this.
 They’re not after “assault weapons”; they’re after the weapon of choice for mass murderers.
 They are after the weapon “responsible” for the overwhelming majority of murders with firearms—the handgun.

 If an act is constitutionally protected, then it is nonsensical to argue in terms of “need.”
 Why do you “need” to watch an R-rated movie (or higher)?
 Why do you need to read a profanity-filled book?
 Why do you need a nose ring?
 The answer is that we are free to choose our entertainment and how we express ourselves.
 Whether or not an act is constitutionally protected is not based on your subjective opinion of what somebody else needs.
-One must show from the Constitution why an act or possession of certain items are not protected.
+One must show from the Constitution why an act or possession of certain items is not protected.
 The argument is a legal one; it isn’t questioning the sanity of your opponents or ridiculing them with caricatures.
 If they have a legal argument, let them bring it.
 Otherwise, they’re just blowing smoke.